syncfusion-content/blazor-docs/blazor/chart/getting-started-server.md

 1. Install the **Syncfusion.Blazor**  NuGet package to the application by using the **NuGet Package Manager**.

-2. You can add the client-side resources using [NuGet](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) package in the **HEAD** element of the **~/Pages/_Host.cshtml** page.
+2. You can add the client-side resources through [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference) or from [NuGet](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) package in the **HEAD** element of the **~/Pages/_Host.cshtml** page.
 For Internet Explorer 11, kindly refer the polyfills.
 Refer the [documentation](https://blazor.syncfusion.com/documentation/common/how-to/render-blazor-server-app-in-ie/) for more information.

     ```cshtml
     <head>